External Sources

 # Try direct document search

-sibyl entity list --type document --source source_abc123Next Steps
+sibyl crawl documents list --source source_abc123Next Steps

-- Semantic Search — Search across documents and knowledge
+- Semantic Search.
+Search across documents and knowledge

-- Entity Types — Understand document vs other types
+- Entity Types.
+Understand document vs other types

-- Capturing Knowledge — Add your own learnings
+- Capturing Knowledge.
+Add your own learnings